Atomic Structure and Periodic Trends | General Chemistry 1

 Trend in the periodic table:

-Alkali metals: they want to lose one electron to have the same electronic configuration as the nearest noble gas ⇒ relatively low ionization energy
+Alkali metals: they want to lose one electron to have the same electron configuration as the nearest noble gas ⇒ relatively low ionization energy

 Electron Affinity (EA):

-The amount of energy released when an electron is attached to a neutral atom or molecule in the gaseous state:
+Electron affinity is the energy released when an electron is added to a neutral atom or molecule in the gaseous state, forming a negatively charged ion: X (g) + e- → X(g).

-• The greater the Zeff, the higher the positive charge of the nucleus, the easier it is to add a negatively charged electron ⇒ electron affinity follows the trend of Zeff: EA increases across a period and decreases down a group
+Similar to ionization energy, electron affinity is influenced by the effective nuclear charge (Zeff).
+The greater the Zeff, which reflects a higher positive charge of the nucleus, the more readily the atom accepts an additional negatively charged electron ⇒ Electron affinity follows the trend of Zeff: in general, it increases across a period and decreases down a group.

 Electron Configuration of Ions